Vegan Sourdough Waffles with Spelt Flour

 Instructions

-- Cover with a a tea towel and board or plate and set aside to rise at room temperature overnight, from 8 to a maximum of 16 hours.
+- Cover with a a tea towel and large plate and set aside to rise at room temperature overnight, from 8 to a maximum of 16 hours.

-- Once the batter has rested overnight, heat your waffle iron and bake the waffles as usual, filling the iron quite fully.
+- Once the batter has rested overnight, it should be visibly risen and bubbly, but not doubled in size.
+Heat your waffle iron and bake the waffles as usual.
 Repeat until all of the batter has been used.

 - Serve hot with desired toppings.
-These are best eaten fresh and will lose the outer crispness if stored.
-If you do have leftovers, toast briefly before eating.
+These are best eaten fresh and will lose their crisp texture if stored.
+If you do have leftovers, toast briefly before serving.

 I’ve really gotten into sourdough this year & I found a brand new waffle iron at goodwill so I needed a vegan sourdough recipe- this is the first one I tried because I didn’t want to mess with flax eggs.
 It is SOO good!
 I’ve made it several times now.
 I am cooking for one, so I love that the batter can sit in the fridge multiple days & I can just scoop out as needed (I do add a little more water or soy milk if it gets too thick).
 Last time I accidentally added twice the amount of sourdough discard and it turned out great.